Killamarsh: Transport

 The western side of Killamarsh was originally going to be significantly affected by the new HS2 route from Birmingham to Leeds, but following the government's favouring of an alternative route which will run parallel to the M1 motorway, this is no longer likely to be the case.

+The South Yorkshire Supertram runs nearby at the Halfway terminus stop.

 Cycling

-Killamarsh is has a range of beneficiaries of the Sustrans Connect2 project for creating cycle routes.
+Killamarsh has a range of beneficiaries of the Sustrans Connect2 project for creating cycle routes.
 The project has now drawn to a close with the final erection of two new pedestrian and cycle bridges crossing the River Rother and the railway on the border of North East Derbyshire and Sheffield.

 Chesterfield Canal

 The Chesterfield Canal passed through the village on its way to Kiveton via the Norwood Tunnel, which was the joint longest canal tunnel in the UK at the time of its construction.
 The canal fell into disrepair following the collapse of the tunnel in 1907.
 The remains of the Chesterfield Canal are present but housing has been built on part of the canal's original route, and the undeveloped sections are mostly public footpaths.

 The planned Rother Link will connect the Chesterfield Canal at Killamarsh, via the River Rother through to the Sheffield and South Yorkshire Navigation, thus creating a new cruising ring and encouraging boats to visit the Chesterfield Canal.